tinythings/logjet/doc/features.md

 - acknowledges records in `drain` mode only after successful collector export
 - reconnects after disconnect and resumes from the last forwarded sequence
 - can persist that sequence in `upstream.state-file`
+- bridge export can block or disconnect when the collector is too slow, when `backpressure.enabled: true`

 This is the current path for: